aaronbloomfield/nws/hws/docker/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report.
+Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->

+- Mon, Jan 22: Windows users: the installation command in WSL should be `sudo apt update` followed by `sudo apt install x11-xserver-utils` (there was a typo in the original version)

 ### Step 1: Pre-requisites